 Benefits of the Multi-Agent Architecture

-6. Collective Intelligence and Synergy: The collaboration between agents, orchestrated by Centurion, generates an intelligence that is greater than the sum of its parts.
-The ability to combine insights from different domains (e.g., device data, external intelligence, security logs) results in deeper analyses and more informed decisions.
+- Collective Intelligence and Synergy: The collaboration between agents, orchestrated by Centurion, generates an intelligence that is greater than the sum of its parts.
+The ability to combine insights from different domains (e.g., device data, external intelligence, security events) results in deeper analyses and more informed decisions.

 Demonstrating Collaboration: Practical Examples